 Katherine organises the majority of projects for The London Bus Theatre Company and is the driving force behind sponsorship and grants.

-Katherine is now producing the second feature film and is project managing “Angels vs Bullies 2”
+Katherine produced second feature film “Angels vs Bullies 2”

 2009 – 2012

 Katherine produced and played the part of “Mrs McGregor” in the feature film “Angels vs Bullies”.

 Katherine was cast by Director Peter Richardson to play the part of “Angie” in “Call Mickey”.